kaelig/hidpi/README.md

 Perfect, you can now use the mixin in your selectors.

-### Passing content to the mixin
+### Passing Content to the Mixin

 You can virtually pass anything to the mixin.
-In this example, the border of the `#logo` element on high-density displays is red instead of blue.
+In this example, the border-color of the `#logo` element is red instead of blue on high-density displays.

 ```scss
 #logo {